 Free shipping is also another great option for promotions.
 You can also use a percentage off for instance: 25% off or a buy one gets one offer to grab more attention.

 There are several tools that help you optimize your Google shopping feed.
-If you’re using a WooCommerce based eCommerce site, then WooCommerce Product Feed Pro is a feed making plugin can be a great choice for you.
+If you’re using a WooCommerce based eCommerce site, then CTX Feed Pro is a feed-making plugin that can be a great choice for you.

 It is a feed-generating plugin that has pre-loaded templates for Google Shopping and many other merchant sites.
 Along with feed making, you get some amazing features like Smart Filter, Custom Taxonomy, Category Mapping, etc. that are focused to optimize your product for various Shopping Engines.

 Feed optimization is something that drives traffic to your eCommerce site and leads to a better conversion rate which is your ultimate goal.
 Make sure you optimize it properly to get your desired ROI.
 Let us know about any questions regarding Google Shopping down below.
 Have a good day!